stytchauth/stytch-b2b-python-quickstart/README.md

 #### 4. Set ENV vars

-Copy `.env-TEMPLATE` to `.env` and update the values with your Stytch project ID, secret and public token from [the API Keys section of the Stytch Dashboard](https://stytch.com/dashboard/api-keys).
+Copy `.env.template` to `.env` and update the values with your Stytch project ID, secret and public token from [the API Keys section of the Stytch Dashboard](https://stytch.com/dashboard/api-keys).

 #### 7. Run the Server
 Run